xHayden/Minecraft-OCR/README.md

 # Minecraft-OCR

-Place this .traineddata file in the location of your Tesseract installation to use it.
+Place this .traineddata file in the location of your Tesseract's tessdata folder to use it.